zelos-alpha/demeter/demeter/boros_v4/README.md

 - liquidation or margin simulation for external perp venues
 - protocol-perfect settlement fee oracle replay

+## Protocol alignment notes

+The current implementation intentionally follows several protocol-level Boros
+practices:

+- `latestFTime` is used as the time-to-maturity basis for trade recovery and settlement
+- `floating_index` and `fee_index` are decoded from `FIndexUpdated` events
+- fixed-float direction is aligned to Boros `Side`
+  - `PAY_FIXED -> LONG`
+  - `RECEIVE_FIXED -> SHORT`
+- the public API now exposes Boros-side protocol primitives:
+  - `Side`
+  - `TimeInForce`
+  - `Trade`
+  - `Fill`

+Known gaps against full protocol behavior:

+- `mark_rate` in current backtests is still a traded implied-rate proxy built from decoded fills, not the exact protocol `markRateView` / oracle-derived mark rate
+- the engine is still `taker-only`; maker zero-fee behavior is therefore not modeled yet
+- settlement fee configuration is recovered from decoded index movement, not directly from full oracle config state
+- external perp legs are cashflow-only in the four-leg experimental sample

 ## Sample strategies

 Two sample scripts are the recommended entry points.